What is ICSI?Dr Asha S Vijay

-ICSI stands for Intracytoplasmic Sperm Injection and is a specialization in In Vitro Fertilization.
-In couples where there is severe male infertility and is unable to conceive even after repeated fertilization attempts by conventional IVF treatment or after egg freezing (oocyte preservation), ICSI is the next step in fertility treatment.
-If a man does not have any sperm in his ejaculate, but he is producing sperm in his testis, these produced sperms are retrieved through a surgical step called testicular sperm extraction (TESE).
+ICSI stands for Intracytoplasmic Sperm Injection and specializes in In Vitro Fertilization.
+In couples with severe male infertility and cannot conceive even after repeated fertilization attempts by conventional IVF treatment or after egg freezing (oocyte preservation), ICSI is the next step in fertility treatment.
+If a man does not have any sperm in his ejaculate but is producing sperm in his testis, these produced sperms are retrieved through a surgical step called testicular sperm extraction (TESE).
 Sperm retrieved through TESE require the utilization of ICSI as they are not capable of fertilizing on their own.
 ICSI is also the method of choice in cases of retrograde ejaculation, where the sperm retrieval is from the urine.

 However, severe male infertility is not the only cause, where ICSI-IVF has opted.
 Other reasons where ICSI is the choice are:

 • Previous IVF cycle had no or few fertilized eggs: In some cases, with a good number of eggs retrieval and healthy sperm count, but still, no eggs get fertilized.
 In such cases during the next IVF cycle, ICSI is tried.